sathishkumar-p/Sample-Angular-9-and-.Net-core-Application/README.md

 Auth0/JwtModule for set token
     Used to set jwt token automatically to every api call.

+CanDeactivate:
+    Protect the route by clicking the back button mistakenly.
+Alert box will appear with custom msg

+HostListener:
+    Listen the browser window like tab action or reload page to protect the user change from mistaken activity.

 Features change css into scss - renamer
     https://medium.com/@ngubanethabo.ambrose/migrate-from-css-to-scss-stylesheets-for-existing-angular-application-d61f8061f5b7